The Wanderers (1979 film): Critical reception

 The film's initial reception was mixed.
-After an advance screening on December 31, 1978, Variety praised it, saying that "despite" the "uneasy blend of nostalgia and violence", The Wanderers "is a well-made and impressive film".
+After an advanced screening on December 31, 1978, Variety praised it, saying that "despite" the "uneasy blend of nostalgia and violence", The Wanderers "is a well-made and impressive film".
 The Kaufmans were also complimented for their script, which was described as "accurately" capturing the "urban angst" of growing up in the early 1960s.
 Janet Maslin of The New York Times criticized the film in her 1979 review, saying "the movie never attempts to tell a single story" and instead "settles for a string of boisterous vignettes, which are heaped carelessly atop one another without any consistent scheme".

 A number of critics praised the film, including Peter Stack of the San Francisco Chronicle, after its 1996 theatrical re-release.
 Stack noted Kaufman's talent for effectively changing the film's tone and praised the acting abilities of Wahl and Ganios.
 He also complimented the film's soundtrack.

 The film has an approval rating of 89% on Rotten Tomatoes based on 19 reviews, with an average rating of 6.8/10.
 Time Out praised the film, saying it "deliver[s] some great, gross, comic book capers; and rock history gets its most intelligent illustration since Mean Streets".